Makassan contact with Australia: Voyage to Marege and Kayu Jawa

 At the height of the trepang industry, the Makassan ranged thousands of kilometres along Australia's northern coasts, arriving with the north-west monsoon each December.
 Makassan perahu or praus could carry a crew of thirty members, and Macknight estimated the total number of trepangers arriving each year as about one thousand.
 The Makassan crews established themselves at various semi-permanent locations on the coast, to boil and dry the trepang before the return voyage home, four months later, to sell their cargo to Chinese merchants.
-Marege was the Makassan name for Arnhem land (meaning "Wild Country"), from the Cobourg Peninsula to Groote Eylandt in the Gulf of Carpentaria.
+Marege was the Makassan name for Arnhem Land (meaning "Wild Country"), a historical region of the Northern Territory of Australia, from the Cobourg Peninsula to Groote Eylandt in the Gulf of Carpentaria.
 Kayu Jawa was the name for the fishing grounds in the Kimberley region of Western Australia, from Napier Broome Bay to Cape Leveque.
 Other important fishing areas included West Papua, Sumbawa, Timor, and Selayar.

 Matthew Flinders, in his circumnavigation of Australia in 1803, met a Makassan trepang fleet near present-day Nhulunbuy.
 He communicated at length with a Makassan captain, Pobasso, through his cook, who was also a Malay, and learned of the extent of the trade from this encounter.
 Ganter writes that there were at most "1,000 Macassans" compared to the almost "7,000 British nestled into Sydney Cove and Newcastle".
 French explorer Nicholas Baudin also encountered twenty-six large perahu off the northern coast of Western Australia in the same year.

 The British settlements of Fort Dundas and Fort Wellington were established as a result of Phillip Parker King's contact with Makassan trepangers in 1821.

 Using Daeng Rangka, the last Makassan trepanger to visit Australia, lived well into the twentieth century, and the history of his voyages are well documented.
 He first made the voyage to northern Australia as a young man.
 He suffered dismasting and several shipwrecks, and had generally positive but occasionally conflicting relationships with Indigenous Australians.
 He was the first trepanger to pay the South Australian government (at the time the jurisdiction that administered the Northern Territory) for a trepanging licence in 1883, an impost that made the trade less viable.
 The trade continued to dwindle toward the end of the 19th century, due to the imposition of customs duties and licence fees and probably compounded by overfishing.
 Rangka commanded the last Makassar perahu, which left Arnhem Land in 1907.